-Why?
-Your childhood has a huge influence on your life long ambitions.
+Your childhood has a huge influence on your lifes path.
 When I was a kid my Mom and Dad would take us kids out at night, driving through the neighborhoods to ooh and ah at all the other peoples homes that would be decorated with lights.
 It was true family time.
-Of course mom was the Christmas fanatic back in the early 1960's.
+Of course it was mom who was the Christmas fanatic back in the early 1960's.
 She always decorated to the 9's.
 Once I was old enough, it was me that climbed the 14' ladder to hang the lights on the eves.

-And yes, we won more than our share of "static" Christmas light contests.
+And yes, we won more than our share of the Three Rivers city "static" Christmas light contests.

 Now we enter the 21st century.
-Get your computer hooked up to some channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
+Hook your computer up to some technologically advanced channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
 If only Mom and Dad were here today to see them.

-So I guess credit kind of goes to all three of these individuals for starting the synchronized christmas lighting craze.
+So these are the guys I've discovered that deserve credit for starting the synchronized christmas lighting craze.
 After I saw Carson's video, I too said, "my time has come for synchronized lighting".
 And the rest is history.

 As explained I take the credit for most of the outside display.
 Kathy has the artistic ability for making the inside of the house take on the Christmas spirit.
 And I love what she does.